Firefighting puts Aspen-area forest management in a pinch

 Chandler-Henry stressed that no decisions have been made about density or even acquisition of the property.
 The midvalley community must be involved in planning “early on” to determine if some number of units is acceptable, she said.
 The community probably should be engaged before a decision is made on the purchase, she said.

 “I think it would be wise.
 The earlier the better,” she said.

-If a project is pursued, Eagle County will partner with a private developer to provide the affordable housing, Chandler-Henry said.
+If a project is pursued, Eagle County would partner with a private developer to provide the affordable housing, Chandler-Henry said.
 The county’s contribution would be the land.
-The project would be entirely deed-restricted housing.
+The project would be entirely deed restricted housing.